SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 The TWI is able to override the output data direction - but not the output value.
 Hence, the pins used to TWI must not be set HIGH otherwise the peripheral cannot drive them low (note that the inverse is not a problem - TWI is an open drain bus, and the devices on it only ever drive the lines low, or let them be pulled up).
 DxCore has implemented a workaround in the Wire library which makes sure the relevant pins are always set LOW when the TWI peripheral is initialized.

 ### Flash mapping does not work correctly
 When accessing the flash via mapping to data memory (according to the FLMAP bits in NVMCTRL.CTRL), the inter-section flash protection (which prevents the application from scribbling over itself or the bootloader) fails to account for the FLMAP bits when deciding if access to an address is to be blocked.
 This means that the BOOT section is "mirrored" across all sections (presumably likewise with the other sections, which probably means that appdata section is unwritable from appcode section too, unless the appdata section includes flash in the first 32k).
 If reading of the bootloader section is disabled, that is similarly effected (otherwise, reading works fine).
 Thankfully this only impacts access using LD/ST instructions - you can still write and read from everywhere you're supposed to be able to using LPM and SPM - which is of course considerably less convenient.
-This is mostly a nuisance to bootloader authors, who now have a harder time of updating their bootloaders to work on these parts (as if the new NVMCTRL wasn't enough of an impediment there) - at least for Arduino folks, where no bootloader is going lock down reads of the bootloader section.
-Likely more of a problem in production...
-Not mentioned on AVR128DB, nor AVR64DA errata - so this was hopefully sorted out quickly and will be fixed in the 128 DA-series with a silicon rev sooner rather than later.
+This is mostly a nuisance to bootloader authors, who now have a harder time of updating their bootloaders to work on these parts (as if the new NVMCTRL wasn't enough of an impediment there).
+Application code reading from the flash would not be impacted unless the bootloader locked down reads of the bootloader section.
+And I don't think most of us use memory mapping anyway...
+Only impacts the AVR128DA, but by now bootloaders have been written to use

 ### Pre-set fuses don't match datasheet
 The fuses, as supplied (on AVR128DA, Rev. A6 silicon, at least) do not match the configuration described in the datasheet.
 Generally speaking, unused bits are set to 1 instead of 0 (except in a few cases), and in the case of OSCCFG, a "reserved" combination is selected.